kabarton62/cybersec-tools-II/sqli/exercise4.md

 # More SQLi with sqlmap

 ## sqlmap Options
 There is no shortage of sqlmap options.
 The -hh option will list all options.
 The following list has been truncated but some interesting options have been retained in the list.
+We will not cover all of these options, but let's look at few.
 ```
 $ sqlmap -hh
         ___